06 October 2025

 From vision to reality

 CMIV was born out of a unique collaboration between Linköping University, Region Östergötland, and Sectra.
-The goal was clear: to use advanced technology and visualization to improve healthcare, research, and education.
-When the center was inaugurated in the spring of 2005, a virtual reality theater stood ready – a place where anatomy could be explored in three dimensions, and where medical education took a giant leap forward.
+The goal was clear: to use advanced technology and visualisation to improve healthcare, research, and education.
+When the centre was inaugurated in the spring of 2005, a virtual reality theatre stood ready – a place where anatomy could be explored in three dimensions, and where medical education took a giant leap forward.

 Fotograf: Jenny WIdén